kenimo49/claude-code-tips/README.md

 This is experimental because I haven't tested it extensively yet, but it's been working well so far.
 The idea is that Claude Code will automatically fall back to Gemini when it encounters a blocked site.

 You'll need to have Gemini CLI installed for this to work.
 Check out [Google's Gemini CLI repo](https://github.com/google-gemini/gemini-cli) for installation instructions.

+## Tip 10: Invest in your own workflow

+Personally, I've created my own voice transcription app from scratch with Swift.
+I created my own custom status line from scratch using Claude Code, this one with bash.
+And I created my own system for simplifying the system prompt in Claude Code's minified JavaScript file.

+But you don't have to go overboard like that.
+Just taking care of your own CLAUDE.md, making sure it's as concise as possible while being able to help you achieve your goals - stuff like that is helpful.
+And of course, learning these tips, learning these tools, and some of the most important features.

+All of these are investments in the tools you use to build whatever you want to build.
+I think it's important to spend at least a little bit of time on that.